We Ride: Chart performance

 In Australia, the song debuted and peaked at number 24 on November 19, 2006.
-The following week, the song remained at number 24 and spent a total of 10 weeks on the singles chart, with its last chart appearance at number 43 on January 21, 2007.
-In New Zealand, "We Ride" debuted at number 16 on December 12, 2006, and rose to number eight the following week.
-In its third week charting, the song fell to number 10, but peaked at number seven in its fourth week.
-After having spent 11 weeks on the chart, "We Ride" dropped out of the top-40 singles chart, however, the song re-entered the chart at number 37 on February 26, 2007, for one week.
+The following week, the song remained at number 24 and spent a total of ten weeks on the singles chart, with its last chart appearance at number 43 on January 21, 2007.
+In New Zealand, "We Ride" debuted at number 16 on December 12, 2006, and rose to number 8 the following week.
+In its third week charting, the song fell to number 10, but peaked at number 7 in its fourth week.
+After having spent eleven weeks on the chart, "We Ride" dropped out of the Top 40 singles chart, however, the song re-entered the chart at number 37 on February 26, 2007, for one week.

 In Europe, "We Ride" charted moderately in several territories.
 In the Netherlands, the song debuted at number 89 on November 25, 2006, and peaked at number 60 the following week.
-Over the following six weeks, the song fluctuated on the lower region on the top-100 singles chart, and spent a total of eight weeks on the chart.
+Over the following six weeks, the song fluctuated on the lower region on the singles chart, and spent a total of eight weeks on the chart.
 In the Flanders region of Belgium, the song debuted at number 46 on December 16, 2006, where it remained for a further week.
 In its third week charting, "We Ride" peaked at number 40.
 The song re-entered the singles chart at number 43 on January 20, 2007, where it remained for a further week before dropping out of the singles chart.
 In the Wallonia region of Belgium, the song debuted at number 34 on December 9, 2006, and rose by one chart position to number 33 the following week, where it remained in its third week.
 "We Ride" peaked at number 26 in its fourth week on the singles chart.
 In Switzerland, "We Ride" debuted and peaked at number 42 on December 17, 2006.
-After having spent seven weeks on the chart, "We Ride" dropped out of the top-100 singles chart, however, the song re-entered the chart at number 95 on February 11, 2007, for one week.
-In Finland, the song debuted peaked at number four in the final week of December 2006; "We Ride" spent one week on the singles chart.
+After having spent seven weeks on the chart, "We Ride" dropped out of the singles chart, however, the song re-entered the chart at number 95 on February 11, 2007, for one week.
+In Finland, the song debuted peaked at number 4 in the final week of December 2006; "We Ride" spent one week on the singles chart.
 In Italy, the song debuted and peaked on that countries singles chart at number 16 on October 9, 2008, more than two years after the song's release as a single; "We Ride" spent one week on the singles chart.
 The song peaked at number 96 on the European Hot 100 Singles chart.